leanprover-community/lean4game/doc/create_game.md

 CoverImage "images/cover.png"
 ```
 * `Languages`: Currently only a single language (capital English name).
 The tile will show a corresponding flag.
-* `CaptionShort`: One catch phrase.
+* `CaptionShort`: One catchphrase.
 Appears above the image.
 * `CaptionLong`: 2-4 sentences to describe the game.
 * `Prerequisites` a list of other games you should play before this one, e.g. `Prerequisites "NNG" "STG"`.
 The game names are free-text.
 * `CoverImage`: You can create a folder `images/` and put images there for the game to use.
 The maximal ratio is ca. 500x200 (W x H) but it might be cropped horizontally on narrow screens.